wkh923/m3pc/README.md

  ```

 # License & Acknowledgements
-This source code is built upon is licensed [facebookresearch/mtm](https://github.com/facebookresearch/mtm) under the MIT license as well as  the following third party dependencies.
+This source code is built upon [facebookresearch/mtm](https://github.com/facebookresearch/mtm) licensed under the MIT license as well as the following third party dependencies.
  * [ikostrikov/jaxrl](https://github.com/ikostrikov/jaxrl): A fast Jax library for RL.
 We used this environment wrapping and data loading code for all d4rl experiments.
  * [brentyi/tyro](https://github.com/brentyi/tyro): Argument parsing and configuration